DevExpress-Examples/wpf-linear-gauge-display-custom-ui-elements/Readme.md

 </dxga:LinearScale>
 ```

-The `Click` event of buttons is handled to allow users to change the scale value:
+The `Click` event of each button is handled to allow users to change the scale value:

 ```csharp
 private void button1_Click(object sender, RoutedEventArgs e) {